 Having trouble?
 Please make sure you have the Adobe Flash Player plugin installed in order to correctly view this presentation.
 This software is available as a free download.

-Depending on the severity of your disease, an initial stage of treatment for periodontal disease usually includes a thorough cleaning that may include scaling or root planing.
-The objective of these non-surgical procedures is to remove etiologic agents such as dental plaque and tartar, which cause gingival inflammation and disease.
-Dr. Noraian can use scaling and root planing as a stand-alone non-surgical treatment or preventative measure, or as an adjunct to surgical intervention.
-He performs this procedure on cases of gingivitis and earlier forms of periodontal disease when used in a non-surgical application.
+The initial stage of treatment for periodontal disease is usually a thorough cleaning that may include scaling or root planing.
+The objective of these non-surgical procedures is to remove etiologic agents such as dental plaque and tartar, or calculus, which cause gingival inflammation and disease.
+Scaling and root planing can be used as a stand-alone treatment or a preventative measure.
+They are commonly performed on cases of gingivitis and moderate to severe periodontal disease.

 What do the procedures entail?

 Dr. Noraian will only perform scaling and root planing after a thorough examination of the mouth, which may include taking x-rays and visually examining the mouth.
-Depending on the condition of the gums, the amount of tartar present, the depth of the pockets, and the progression of periodontitis, Dr. Noraian may recommend scaling and root planing.
-In some cases, he will use local anesthesia during the procedure.
+Depending on the condition of the gums, the amount of tartar present, the depth of the pockets, and the progression of the periodontitis, Your Last Name(s) may recommend scaling and root planing.
+In some cases, a local anesthesia may be used during the procedure.

 - Root Planing:

-We may recommend antibiotics or irrigation with anti-microbials (chemical agents or mouth rinses) to help control the growth of bacteria that create toxins and cause periodontitis.
-In some cases, Dr. Noraian may place antibiotics in the periodontal pockets after scaling and planing.
-He does this to control infection and to encourage normal healing in a specific area.
-Depending on the severity of the disease, we may even prescribe oral antibiotics along with the scaling and root planing procedure.
+Antibiotics or irrigation with anti-microbials (chemical agents or mouth rinses) may be recommended to help control the growth of bacteria that create toxins and cause periodontitis.
+In some cases, Your Last Name(s) may place antibiotic fibers in the periodontal pockets after scaling and planing.
+This may be done to control infection and to encourage normal healing.

-When deep pockets between teeth and gums are present, it is difficult for Dr. Noraian to remove plaque and tartar thoroughly.
-Patients seldom, if ever, keep these pockets clean and free of plaque, which allows for healing by scar formation rather than regeneration.
-After sufficient healing time, Dr. Noraian will perform a comprehensive re-examination to determine if you need additional intervention with surgery to restore periodontal health
+When deep pockets between teeth and gums are present, it is difficult for Your Last Name(s) to thoroughly remove plaque and tartar.
+Patients can seldom if ever, keep these pockets clean and free of plaque.
+Consequently, surgery may be needed to restore periodontal health.

 Benefits of Treatment

 Another benefit of treatment is protecting teeth against tooth loss.
-Access with your toothbrush and dental floss lessens when gum pockets exceed 3mm in depth, and the risk for periodontal disease increases.
-As pockets deepen, more bacteria colonize, eventually causing a chronic inflammatory response by the body to destroy gingival and bone tissue.
+When gum pockets exceed 3mm in-depth, the risk for periodontal disease increases.
+As pockets deepen, more bacteria are able to colonize, eventually causing a chronic inflammatory response by the body to destroy the gingival and bone tissue.
 This leads to tooth loss.